hotrodorm/hotrod/hotrod-project/docs/quick-docs/features.md

 In a nutshell HotRod's features are:

 - Developed under the open source license Apache 2.0 and officially available at Maven Central Repository.
-- Straightforward CRUD persistence layer for quick prototyping, uses default data types and properties.
+- Straightforward CRUD persistence layer for quick prototyping.
-- Custom and rule-based data types.
+- Default, custom and rule-based data types.
-- Custom and rule-based object names.
+- Default, custom and rule-based object names.
 - Support for major relational databases.
 - Flexible querying from Java using LiveSQL.
 - Index-aware persistence layer.
 Indexes shape the persistence functionality.